Recruiter workflow

 Real talk — a reasoning paragraph doesn’t solve:

-- Candidate communication.
-Getting to a faster, better top-of-funnel decision doesn't mean the candidate experience on the other side is good.
-We're building toward helping there (candidate AI disclosure templates, reasoning that can eventually be shared back with candidates) but we're not there yet.
+• Candidate communication.
+Getting to a faster, better top-of-funnel decision doesn’t mean the candidate experience on the other side is good.
+We ship candidate AI disclosure templates today; candidate-facing reasoning is a separate product question we haven’t shipped.

 The conclusion worth drawing